A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 The Q-learning update, upon observing transition $(s_t, a_t, r_t, s_{t+1})$, is

 The logic of Q-learning is best understood as a Monte Carlo approximation of the Bellman contraction.
 The true Bellman operator involves an integral over the transition distribution, $(FQ)(s,a) = r + \gamma \int \max_{a'} Q(s',a') \, dP(s'|s,a)$.
 Since $P$ is unknown, this integral cannot be computed analytically.
-However, a sample transition $(s,a,r,s')$ acts as a single-point Monte Carlo estimate of this integral.
+However, a sample transition $(s,a,r,s')$ acts as a single-point Monte Carlo estimate of this integral, which repeated sampling averages to the true value by the law of large numbers (Theorem~\ref{thm:prelim_lln_clt}).
 The Q-learning update is simply an exponential moving average (with weight $\alpha_t$) between the current estimate and this noisy Monte Carlo target.
 Because $F$ is a $\gamma$-contraction in the supremum norm, the expected update drives the estimate toward the fixed point $Q^*$, provided the noise in the Monte Carlo sample averages out over time (which the Robbins-Monro conditions ensure) \citep{tsitsiklis1994}.\footnote{Q-learning can be viewed as root-finding for the expected Bellman residual: the goal is to find parameters such that $\mathbb{E}_{(s,a,r,s')}[\delta_t] = 0$, where $\delta_t = r + \gamma \max_{a'} Q(s',a') - Q(s,a)$ is the temporal difference error.
 The update is a stochastic gradient step on the mean-squared Bellman error, but with a critical distinction: the gradient is ``semi-gradient'' because the target $\max_{a'} Q(s',a')$ is treated as a fixed constant rather than a function of the parameters being updated.
 This simplifies computation but disconnects the update from true gradient descent, requiring the specific stability conditions of \citet{tsitsiklis1994}.}

 Convergence requires two conditions.
 Exploration (visiting all state-action pairs infinitely often) ensures identification.
-The Robbins-Monro step-size conditions ($\sum_t \alpha_t = \infty$, $\sum_t \alpha_t^2 < \infty$) balance tracking versus noise suppression. \citet{WatkinsDayan1992} and \citet{jaakkola1994} formalize these; \citet{tsitsiklis1994} provides the general framework.
+The Robbins-Monro step-size conditions ($\sum_t \alpha_t = \infty$, $\sum_t \alpha_t^2 < \infty$) balance tracking versus noise suppression.
+These conditions turn the contraction of Theorem~\ref{thm:q_factor_contraction} into almost-sure convergence of the sampled iteration.

+\begin{theorem}[Q-learning convergence] Suppose the state and action spaces are finite, every state-action pair is visited infinitely often, rewards are bounded, and for each $(s,a)$ the step sizes satisfy $\sum_t \alpha_t(s,a) = \infty$ and $\sum_t \alpha_t^2(s,a) < \infty$.
+Then the Q-learning iterates~\eqref{eq:qlearning} converge to $Q^*$ with probability one. \end{theorem}